 In this event planning guide, we’ll help you plan and organize a successful event, and, most importantly, teach you how to track your ROI for each.

 How To Plan an Event

 Every event needs a purpose.
-Goals can range from lead generation or networking with decision-makers and industry stakeholders, to selling products or services, measured against the event’s expense and opportunity costs.
+Goals can range from lead generation or networking with decision-makers and industry stakeholders, to selling products or services.
 As an event manager, you need to draw the map to reach that end goal.

 Case in point, companies that set performance goals quarterly can earn 31% more returns than those that reassess annually.
 This also applies to event planning — the clearer the goals, the better the outcome.

 Here’s how to set clear, well-defined goals as part of your event planning:

 Start by asking yourself: Why are you organizing this event, and what do you hope to achieve?

 Increase attendance by 10% from the last event:

 An increase in attendance year-over-year would support your company’s overall growth and goals.
 Moreover, goals like this push your team to challenge the status quo and avoid growing stagnant.
 For instance, if your goal is to increase brand awareness and leadership, you could use the attendance rate for your annual industry event as your main metric.

 Increase revenue by 25% from the last event: